THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 With a new puppy, you’ll need to be on your guard constantly.
 Of course, because you’re not superhuman, this isn’t always realistic.
 One of the biggest perks of crate training is that it provides your puppy with some much-needed downtime while you go about your day.

-It’s not a good idea to leave your puppy unsupervised in their crate (even if it’s tempting).
-Puppies can become destructive when they’re left alone for too long without you around to entertain them.
 This is where a crate comes in really handy.
 If you give them a couple of toys, some food, and a comfy bed for them to rest while you’re gone, they’ll be as happy as can be in there.
+However it is important to note that some dogs do not like being crated and need training in a step by step approach.

 4. A Crate Provides A Safe Space For Your Puppy